 “Ground Murals”

 Katie Murray became a friend during my last search through Near Southside.
-She has a lively and vibrant touch that she has left on our city with her many murals.
-The “Ground Murals” are meant to be abstract and left to the viewers perception, while still delivering her tell-tale signature of bright colors and general sense of playfulness.
+She leaves a lively and vibrant touch on our city with her murals.
+The “Ground Murals” are meant to be abstract and left to the viewers perception, yet they still deliver her signature bright colors and sense of playfulness.

 How to find it: GPS M&O Station Grill you will see them.